 71. Traffic – In the online world, traffic refers to the flow of data.
-When it comes to websites, traffic represents the amount of data sent and received by the visitors of that website, regardless if the paid or unpaid method was used.
+When it comes to websites, traffic represents the amount of data insight sent and received by the visitors of that website, regardless whether or not the paid or unpaid method was used.

 72. URL – Uniform Resource Locator refers to the location of the file on the internet.
 It is the address of the website, which you type into the browser in order to find a particular website.

 73. User – In terms of online world, a user is a person who uses the internet to find information or to establish contact.